TheCodingCanal/LetsModYouSomeMinecraft/README.md

     - Or use the External Libraries (Gradle: net.minecraft.client.extra > client-extra.jar > assets > minecraft > textures) and then use Paint, Gimp, etc to edit
         - ![Exteranl Libraries textures](https://i.imgur.com/Aw03Xxc.png)
 6. Let's test it out!

+At this point your project should look something like branch [3-AddingKryptoniteIngots](https://github.com/TheCodingCanal/KryptoniteMod/tree/3-AddingKryptoniteItems)

 ## Adding Kryptonite Blocks
 ### The ModBlocks.java file